-9. CCT Access Dedication.
-PRIOR TO COMMENCEMENT OF CONSTRUCTION, the Permittee shall submit to the Executive Director for review and approval evidence that a dedication to State Parks of a fee interest or easement(s) for lateral public access has been executed and recorded against Sani Parcels 1 and 2 (APNs 011-231-013 and 011-231-014) and the Welsh Parcel (APN 011-231-001) that provide a direct public access route from the CCT connections to the north and south, along the alignment approved pursuant to Special Condition 5 (California Coastal Trail).
+9. CCT Access Dedication, PRIOR TO COMMENCEMENT OF CONSTRUCTION, the Permittee shall submit to the Executive Director for review and approval evidence that a dedication to State Parks of a fee interest or easement(s) for lateral public access has been executed and recorded against Sani Parcels 1 and 2 (APNs 011-231-013 and 011-231-014) and the Welsh Parcel (APN 011-231-017) that provide a direct public access route from the CCT connections to the north and south, along the alignment approved pursuant to Special Condition 5 (California Coastal Trail).
 The CCT Access Dedication area shall be ambulatory, including that the trail shall move inland if relocation and/or reconstruction of access amenities in these areas is necessary to retain their continuity and/or utility.
+With respect to the Welsh Parcel, if the Permittee acquires the portion of the Welsh Parcel west of the new Highway right-of-way, then the access dedication shall apply to the acquired property.
+If the Permittee does not acquire the portion of the Welsh Parcel west of the new Highway right-ofway, then the existing Highway right-of-way area on the Welsh property shall continue to be used as the CCT until one of the following three things happens, whichever comes first: (1) the end of Caltrans' 5- year plant establishment, restoration and monitoring period; (2) the existing highway easement is terminated and the property reverts to the underlying owner of the property through operation of law; or (3) it is no longer suitable for a trail (e.g., it is in danger from erosion, etc.).
+In addition, PRIOR TO COMMENCEMENT OF CONSTRUCTION the Permittee shall dedicate to State Parks a fee interest or easement for lateral public access over the westernmost portion of the new Highway right-of-way.
 The CCT Access Dedication area shall be of a sufficient width to allow for construction and maintenance of the CCT pursuant to the terms and conditions of this CDP.
 The CCT Access Dedication shall be recorded free of all prior liens and encumbrances that the Executive Director determines may affect the interest being conveyed.
 The CCT Access Dedication shall include a legal description and graphic depiction of the legal parcels subject to the CDP and a metes and bounds legal description and graphic depiction of the CCT Access Dedication area prepared by a licensed surveyor based on an on-site inspection, drawn to scale, and approved by the Executive Director.